noec764/erpnext/docs/dooks/buying/supplier.md

 ### Contacts and Addresses

-Contacts and Addresses in Dooks are stored separately so that you can create multiple Contacts and Addresses for a Supplier.
+Contacts and Addresses in Dokie are stored separately so that you can create multiple Contacts and Addresses for a Supplier.
 Once Supplier is saved, you will find the option to create Contact and Address for that Supplier.

 <img class="screenshot" alt="Supplier Master" src="./assets/supplier-new-address-contact.png">